SoftUni-Internal/interactive-content/RO/02-Objects-and-Classes/05-Homework.md

 Do not forget to parse the number.
 [/hint]
 [hint]
-However, here we remember there is something special about the items.
+However, here, we remember there is something special about the items.

-If you read the problem description again, you will notice that there might be a **case** where the hero **has no items**.
+If we read the problem description again, we will notice that there might be a **case** where the hero **has no items**.

 In that case, when we use **destructuring**, our property items will be undefined and trying to spit the array will throw an error.